Davide Grassini: Club career

-Internazionale
+Inter Milan

 Born in Busto Arsizio, Grassini was a youth exponent of Inter.

 Loan to Ravenna

 On 19 July 2019, Grassini was loaned to Serie C club Ravenna on a season-long loan deal.
 On 25 August he made his professional debut in Serie C as a substitute replacing Giacomo Nigretti in the 46th minute of a 2–1 away defeat against Fermana.
 One week later, on 1 September, he played his first entire match for the club, a 2–1 home defeat against Reggiana.
 Grassini ended his season long loan to Ravenna with 16 appearances, including 8 as a starter, and making 1 assist, however Ravenna was relegate to Serie D after having lost 3–0 on aggregate in the play-out against Alma Juventus Fano, he remained an unused substitute in both matches.

 Carrarrese

 On 14 September 2020 he signed with Carrarese.

+Lecco

+On 3 January 2025, Grassini moved to Lecco on a 2.5-year contract.